irfansmfirdaus/irfansmfirdaus.github.io/_projects/3_climamonitor.md

 ---

 This page monitors surface air temperature across Indonesia and provides changes in temperature for provincial capitals relative to the 1991–2020 climatological baseline.
+Please note that the data are available with an approximate 7-day latency.

 **Update:** {{ site.time | date: "%d %B %Y" }}